Jingle Bell Rock: Personnel

-Lee recording
+Brenda Lee recording

 Brenda Lee recorded the song on June 23, 1964, for her album Merry Christmas from Brenda Lee on the Decca label.
 It was released on October 19, 1964.
-The album reached No. 7 on the Billboard charts with the song Rockin' Around the Christmas Tree reaching No. 2 on Billboard Hot 100 in 2020.
-Lee's recording of Jingle Bell Rock has charted every year on the Billboard Top 100 since 2019.
+The album reached No. 7 on the Billboard charts with the song "Rockin' Around the Christmas Tree" reaching No. 1 on Billboard Hot 100 in 2023.
+Lee's recording of "Jingle Bell Rock" has charted every year on the Billboard Top 100 since 2019.

 Cover versions

 Lindsay Lohan covered the song in 2022 for her Netflix film Falling for Christmas as a nod to her performance of the track in 2004's teen comedy Mean Girls.

+The Vivienne and Tia Kofi covered the song in 2021.

 Authorship controversy

 Helms, as well as session guitarist on the song Hank Garland, both claimed until their deaths, that it was they, not Beal and Boothe, who wrote the song.
 They claimed that the original song by Beal and Boothe was called Jingle Bell Hop, and that it was given to Helms by a Decca executive to record.
-This song, according to Helms and Garland, had little to no resemblance to the current song.
-Helms did not like it, and as a result, they both proceeded to work on it, changing the music, lyrics, and tempo and also giving it a previously missing bridge.
-This new song, they claimed, was the one that is known today.
+According to Helms and Garland, that song had little to no resemblance to the current one.
+Helms did not like it and, as a result, they both proceeded to work on it, changing the music, lyrics and tempo, and also giving it a previously missing bridge.
+The new song, they claimed, was the one that is known today.
 However, neither of them received writing credit or subsequent writing royalties.

 Billy Garland, brother of Hank Garland, maintains his deceased brother's story, and has long been involved with and vocal about the issue.